panda0107/docker_flask_nginx_minimal/README.md

 # Flask, Nginx, & Docker minimal example

-A minimal example of a docker container running both flask and nginx together.
-Flask is setup as a dynamic webserver and nginx is setup for static file hosting.
-Taking the burden off of python to serve static files is important for performance.
-Supervisord is used to manage them.
-The code is commented.
+A minimal example of a docker container running both flask and nginx.
+Supervisord is required to manage them both since docker only allows for one entrypoint / cmd.
+The code is well commented.

+#### Why?
+For performance reasons, Python should not serve static files.
+The usual way to manage this is to run multiple containers or setup a good CDN.
+A good CDN is not always enough and I believe that running an entire application in a single container is simpler and more maintainable that trying to manage multiple containers of different types.
+I built this in the hope that others might find it useful.

 To build: